Youth exclusion: Remedies for youth exclusion

 Sociologist Ruth Levitas created three sociological interpretations used to examine ways in which societies can remedy social exclusion.
 These tactics affect youth because they deal with the labor market and thus young people just beginning to gain financial independence.
 The redistributionist discourse (RED) sees poverty as the greatest contributor to social exclusion.
 This understanding focuses on transferring taxes and welfare to those in need.
 The moral underclass discourse (MUD) interpretation blames individual choice for causing social exclusion.
 This method suggests punishment as a means of remedying social exclusion.
 The last method, social integrationist discourse (SID), views the labor market as the enemy to social exclusion and therefore explores avenues for getting more people into the labor force.

 Other ways to decrease youth exclusion include increased intergroup contact between the differing social positions of the excluders and the excluded.
+Research aimed to decrease youth exclusion has included interventions such as implementing classroom rules (e.g. “you can’t say you can’t play”) to encourage social inclusivity among kids (Harrist & Bradley, 2003).
 Benefits of inclusion have indeed been measured by sociologists.
 One such experiment researched elementary aged children to record their personal views on prejudice and social exclusion.
 The researchers found, "In the present investigation, in accord with prior research (e.g., Crystal et al. 2008; Killen et al. 2007b), ethnic minority students reporting high levels of intergroup contact were more likely to rate race-based exclusion as wrong than were students with low levels of intergroup contact".
 Integration of peer groups helps lessen xenophobic reactions to others and fosters inclusion among all members of a society.
 This realization is helpful to educators who want to create inclusive environments so that youth will feel secure in their learning environments.